vtamara/cocoon-ajax-project-objective-result-indicator/README.md

   end
 ```

-The controllers for results and indicators will be analogous.
+The controllers for results and indicators are analogous.

 ## Views

-Since we will organize objectives, results and indicators in a table,
+Since we needed to organize objectives, results and indicators in tables,
 the file `app/views/projects/_form` (used to create and edit projects) is
-the default generated with the scaffold but adding:
+the default generated with the scaffold but we added:
 1. The identificacion of the project
 ```erb
   <%= hidden_field_tag(:project_id, form.object.id) %>
 ```
 2. A table to edit the objectives of the project
 3. A table to edit the results
-4. A tabla to edit the indicators of the project
+4. A table to edit the indicators of the project

 For example the table to edit the objectives is: